CMB-S4/s4mapbasedsims/202211_LAT_foregrounds_extragalactic_cmb/README.md

 ## Updates

+* 5 April 2023: discovered bug in solar dipole removal from `cmb_unlensed_solardipole` leaving relativistic quadrupole in the map, this affects all the previously created combined maps, see #22, created a new component named `cmb_unlensed` and used it to created new combined maps.
+Still using PySM 3.4.0b7.
-* all `synchrotron` and all combined maps regenerated on 25 February 2023 with PySM 3.4.0b7
+* 25 February 2023: all `synchrotron` and all combined maps regenerated with PySM 3.4.0b7
-* `dust_low`, `dust`, all `synchrotron` and all combined maps regenerated on 17 February 2023 with PySM 3.4.0b6
+* 17 February 2023: `dust_low`, `dust`, all `synchrotron` and all combined maps regenerated with PySM 3.4.0b6
-* `dust_high`, `radio` and all combined maps regenerated on 3 December 2022 with PySM 3.4.0b5
+* 3 December 2022: `dust_high`, `radio` and all combined maps regenerated with PySM 3.4.0b5
-* first released on 21 November 2022
+* 21 November 2022: first release

 ## Instrument properties